Mark's 30 Day Challenge

-The second challenge is to do 100 chin ups, 200 push ups, 5 minutes of abdominal exercises and a leg strengthening exercise every day.
+The second part of the 30 day challenge is to do 100 chin ups, 200 push ups, 5 minutes of abdominal exercises and a leg strengthening exercise every day.

 Both of these challenges I will find very difficult because they are the areas, I have been making excuses in.
 Not doing consistent gym work to keep little injuries at bay and not eating well enough.
 The result is a sore knee that won’t go away and being too heavy.